Revival Coaching Circles

 Session 4: Energy and Attention

-Understand what gives you energy and what drains you, how to replenish your energy, and rebuild your attention span.
+Build awareness of what gives you energy and what drains you, tune into what feels restful to you, and rebuild your attention span.

 -